 What is More Europe?

 Being a relatively small initiative, MORE EUROPE acts as an avant-garde on the topic – with a strong civic approach allowing flexibility and reactivity.
 It was launched at a high-level event in Brussels on December 8, 2011.

 Modern diplomacy requires the development of new thinking and skills to face global challenges and changing societies.
-MORE EUROPE is a new approach towards external cultural relations, based on the promotion of fundamental values, two-way dialogue, and the recognition of the critical role of civil society in strengthening relations between countries.
-To this end, cultural relations, exchanges, cooperation and people-to-people engagement are crucial for the foreign policy of the EU.
+A new European approach towards external relations, based on the promotion of fundamental values, two-way dialogue, and the recognition of the role of civil society is urgently needed.
+In this regard, cultural relations, exchanges, cooperation and people-to-people engagement are crucial for the foreign policy of the EU.